hannadrehman/react-toaster/documentation/docs/toaster-options/always-open.md

 # Always open

-React-toaster can also be kept always open.
+tostify-react can also be kept always open.

 import toaster from '../../../dist';